CodeSyncr/transmit-client/readme.md

 <hr />

-CodeSyncr Transmit Client is a client for the native Server-Sent-Event (SSE) module of CodeSyncr.
+Adonis Transmit Client is a client for the native Server-Sent-Event (SSE) module of Adonis Transmit.
 It is built on top of the [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/ntSource) API and provides a simple API to receive events from the server.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->